 So why don’t more marketers use UTM?
 Mainly because it’s seen as difficult, cumbersome and time consuming.
 But it doesn’t have to be.
 Armed with our ‘dummies’ guide,’ you should be prepped to start using UTMs on all your campaigns and reaping the benefits.
 First, though – what is a UTM?

-If you still have questions about UTM parameters after reading this post, feel free to leave a comment and we will respond to your question.
+If you still have questions about UTM parameters after reading this post, take a deep dive with our sister company’s guide to UTM tagging best practice.

 What Is A UTM Parameter?